DanOlner/PhD-thesis-n-code/README.md

 As well as the thesis PDF, the modelling framework I developed for the PhD is included here.
 Built in Java, this linked an agent-based spatial economic model to a data framework and a set of interactive visualisation tools.
 The visualisation tools are designed to produce publication-quality outputs as well as being used to help explore model dymnamics.
-An example of their use in a publication (PDF): bit.ly/1sppUhW
+[Here's an example](bit.ly/1sppUhW) of their use in a publication (PDF).

 Files and folders in the model code zip: